- LIVING FOR FREE and GIVING

 The value of generosity

 This seems a puzzle.
 How can someone be enriched by giving money and things away?
 How can we gain value by serving others without charging for things or our services?

 Most things we achieve in life are done on a gradient, bit by bit.
 The same is usually true about changing your life through giving.
 You give something or help someone and it’s fun and enjoyable.
 It may bring a new meaning to your life.
 Volunteers come to realise this.

-Having lots of stuff can grab your time, take your money and change what you focus on in life.
+Having lots of stuff can grab your time and attention, take your money and change what you focus on in life.
 As we become more free of material things, we realise that materialism is hugely overrated as a way to be happy.